 Range and Ideal Environment

 The Jeffrey Pine and the Ponderosa pine are found in the Western United States, while the longleaf pine, shortleaf pine, slash pine, and loblolly is more commonly found in the South.
-These pines do well in the acidic red clay of the South, yet they can also tolerate poorer soil and colder climates.
+These pines do well in the acidic red clay of the South, yet they can also tolerate more deficient soil and colder climates.

 The Jeffrey pine can grow up to 180 feet with a 7-foot trunk diameter, while a cultivated Ponderosa pine can grow to 60 feet with a branch spread of 25 feet.
 The longleaf pine is tall and slender.
 It can reach heights of 98-115 feet and a diameter of twenty-eight inches.
-The shortleaf, somewhat smaller and stouter, can reach to 65-100 feet with a trunk diameter of about 1.5 to 3 feet.
+The shortleaf, somewhat smaller and stouter, can reach 65-100 feet with a trunk diameter of about 1.5 to 3 feet.
 A mature slash pine can reach 75 to 100 feet.

 This wood is used extensively for construction due to its strength.
 It is used for dimensional lumber and plywood products and wooden roller coasters, and utility poles.